sharmavins23/Dumb-Terminal/README.md

 This project creates a dumb terminal on Raspberry Pi 4 Baremetal.
 The board will receive UART transmissions and send them back as quick as possible.

+Currently, the project blinks one LED on pin 21.
+The actual functions are listed in assembly code, and the program calls C code to compile it.

+## Project TO-DO:

+- Set up UART initialization and serial communication through C libraries and utils
+- Redo the makefile to not have code everywhere in the root filespace
+- Compile objects into an objects folder, such that only the objects folder can be loaded
+- Figure out which ISA this is using (probably only T32, have to check GNU toolchains)

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a